Mercane WideWheel 2019 Review: Overview

 Overall, the Wide Wheel delivers an enjoyable ride for commuting around a city, crushing the steepest hills, and it can definitely burn rubber with the best of them.
 Even better, its specs are competitive with other scooters more than twice it’s price!

 The Mercane WideWheel is for someone who is looking for a fast, fun scooter that will sail up hills and is great for commuting to work and cruising around on the weekends.
 It doesn’t have the intimidating looks or overwhelming power of scooters like the Zero 8X and Zero 10X.
-It’s genuinely a blast to ride, which is why it is a favorite of the ESG team.
+It’s genuinely a blast to ride.

 Other Scooters to Consider